exaQ-ai/polyadicQML/examples/Examples.md

 ## Example 1 : The XOR problem

 Our first example is the XOR problem.
-We dispose four points over the cartesian axes so to create a centered square; the two points on $x$-axis are labeled as 1, while those on $y$-axis as 0.
+We dispose four points over the cartesian axes so to create a centered square; the two points on *x*-axis are labeled as 1, while those on *y*-axis as 0.

 ### Dataset generation